Get Legal Advice About Disputing a Will

 - if the deceased did not have capacity when the will was made, for example if they have had a stroke or have advanced dementia.

-We understand that you may not be in a position to fully fund a case from the outset and this is why we try to help clients with fees wherever possible.
+It can be costly to bring a challenge to a will.
+We understand that you may not be in a position to fully fund a case where you want to dispute a will from the outset, which is why we try to help clients with fees wherever possible.

 We strongly believe that you should have access to justice where you have a strong case and so we will always consider your funding options with you and help wherever we can.
-This can include conditional (no win no fee) agreements where appropriate.
+This can include conditional (no win no fee) agreements where you have a case with good prospects of success.
 In some cases, such as where there is a property will be sold, we can agree to defer our fees until the end of the case.

 You may also have insurance, perhaps as part of your building and contents policy, which will help cover your legal fees.
 We will investigate this with you at the outset and can deal with your insurance company on your behalf.

-If you have a dispute about your inheritance, if you want to dispute a will, or if you would like your existing will checked for free, contact us for a no obligation, free legal assessment today.
+If you have a dispute about your inheritance, if you want to dispute a will, or if you would like your existing will checked for free, contact us for a no obligation discussion today.

 Latest Get Legal Advice About Disputing a Will News